 Meanwhile, Harvey's father, Dwight Yorke, 49, demanded a paternity test when she fell pregnant and has not seen him since he was four-years-old.

-Katie, who is also mum to son Junior, 15, and lookalike daughter Princess, 13, with ex-husband Peter Andre, also has son Jett, seven, and daughter Bunny, six, with ex-husband Kieran Hayler but he once revealed he doesn’t want his children to follow Katie’s career.
+Katie, who is also mum to son Junior, 15, and lookalike daughter Princess, 13, with ex-husband Peter Andre (opens in new tab), also has son Jett, seven, and daughter Bunny, six, with ex-husband Kieran Hayler but he once revealed he doesn't want his children to follow Katie's career (opens in new tab).